Leading Island

 Leading Island is one of the many uninhabited Canadian arctic islands in Qikiqtaaluk Region, Nunavut.
 It is located at the confluence of Hudson Strait and the Labrador Sea.

-Leading Island, west of Holdridge Island, is a small islet with an elevation of only 9 m above sea level.
+The island, west of Holdridge Island, is a small islet with an elevation of only 9 m above sea level.
 It is a member of the Button Islands.

 Other islands in the immediate vicinity include Dolphin Island, King Island, Niels Island, and Observation Island.